duguyue100/destina/README.md

 11. Interface for CIFAR image [DONE 20140621].
 12. Some visualisation tools for image dataset.
 13. Experiment result saving functions (needed to rescale to `uchar` space).
-14. Experiment with CIFAR images.
+14. Experiment with CIFAR images [DONE (untested completely) 20140622].

 ##Updates##